-Now that students have a basic understanding of what is happening in the poem, you can have them dive a bit deeper by highlighting and evaluating uses of figurative language or literary devices.
-Some examples of these may include metaphor, simile, imagery, personification, hyperbole, oxymoron, allusion, alliteration, etc. Ensure that your students are not simply labelling the examples, but also consider why the author chose to use this device or what it does to enhance the poem.
-In my Poetry Annotation How-To Resource, I use Wordsworth’s masterful use of figurative language to show students how comparisons can enhance descriptions and form comparisons.
+Now that students have a basic understanding of what is happening in the poem, you can have them dive a bit deeper by highlighting and evaluating the uses of figurative language or literary devices.
+Some examples of these may include metaphor, simile, imagery, personification, hyperbole, oxymoron, allusion, alliteration, etc. Ensure that your students are not simply labeling the examples, but also consider why the author chose to use this device or what it does to enhance the poem.
+I use Wordsworth’s masterful use of figurative language to show students how comparisons can enhance descriptions and form comparisons.

 Unlike many other genres of writing, the form of a poem can often play an incredibly significant role in the poem’s meaning.
 Show students how to examine rhyme scheme, meter, punctuation, and even line length and examine how those elements contribute to the overall meaning of the piece.

 The final step is a catch-all of other things that may have stood out as important.
-Perhaps the student was thinking about something while they were reading, or maybe a word stood out to them as important.
-While this is a step-by-step process, tell students that if they think of something interesting outside of these steps—they should include it!
+Perhaps the student was thinking about something while they were reading.
+Or maybe a word stood out to them as important.
+While this is a step-by-step process, tell students that if they think of something interesting outside of these steps to include it!
 The whole point is to keep piecing together the poetic puzzle until a complete picture emerges.
 It’s also important to note that everyone’s final puzzle might look slightly different, and not only is that A-OK; it is part of the beauty and fun!

-Teaching students how to annotate poetry is a valuable skill they can use repeatedly, that will increase their confidence and help them read it more effectively, while cultivating a deeper appreciation of the art form.
-If you’d like to get your students started with this process right away, grab my Poetry Annotation Resource.
+Teaching students how to annotate poetry is a valuable skill they can use repeatedly, that will increase their confidence and help them read it more effectively while cultivating a deeper appreciation of the art form.
+If you’d like to get your students started with this process right away, grab this Poetry Annotation Resource.

 If you’d like to get your students talking about poetry, you’ll definitely want to sign up for my 10 Days of English Teacher Giveaways.
-On day 6, I’ll be sending you some poetry discussion task cards that you can use with any poem you are reading!
+On day 6, I’ll be sending you some poetry discussion task cards that you can use to help students annotate any poem you are reading!